LLNL/serac/src/docs/sphinx/index.rst

 Copyright and License Information
 ======================================================

-Please see the :ref:`LICENSE<https://github.com/LLNL/serac/blob/master/LICENSE>`_ file in the repository.
+Please see the `LICENSE <https://github.com/LLNL/serac/blob/master/LICENSE>`_ file in the repository.

 Copyright (c) 2019-2020, Lawrence Livermore National Security, LLC.
 Produced at the Lawrence Livermore National Laboratory.